RiftValleySoftware/RVS_Checkbox/README.md

 ## <a id="INSTALLATION"></a>INSTALLATION

-The control is provided as a [Swift Package Manager](https://swift.org/package-manager/) package, a [CocoaPod](https://cocoapods.org), and can be installed using [Carthage](https://github.com/Carthage/Carthage).
+The control is provided as a [Swift Package Manager](https://swift.org/package-manager/) package, and can be installed using [Carthage](https://github.com/Carthage/Carthage).
 You can also simply drag [the project](https://github.com/RiftValleySoftware/RVS_Checkbox/tree/main/RVS_Checkbox.xcodeproj) into your own project, straight from a local repo, or even just include [the single source file](https://github.com/RiftValleySoftware/RVS_Checkbox/blob/main/Sources/RVS_Checkbox/RVS_Checkbox.swift) (I like to keep the number of source files to a minimum for these types of projects).

 ### <a id="SPM"></a>Swift Package Manager